khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 *So.. what's the job of Khanon.js?*

-Khanon.js implements a layer between Babylon.js and the logic of your game, appending lifecycle and more features onto a transparent interface above it, letting you to get and modify whatever you need in the Babylon engine.
-Aassets management, states workflow, actors interactions, input mappers, and many others are some added features that will make the game development easier.
+Khanon.js implements a layer between Babylon.js and the logic of your game, appending lifecycle and other features onto a transparent interface above Babylon, letting you to get and modify whatever you need in the Babylon engine, while also using Khanon.js extended features.
+Aassets management, states workflow, actors interactions, input mappers, and many others are some extended features that will make the game development smoother.

-It is designed to create video games (and interactive applications) in 2D and 3D environments.
+It is designed to create video games and interactive applications in 2D and 3D environments.
 It is flexible and modular, allowing you to easily expand your project by modifying and moving back or forward any element you need.

--- *Khanon.js wants the user to focus in the game design.
+-- *Khanon.js wants the developer to focus in the game design.
 That's the main goal of this project.* --

 # What about the code?